nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**
    > 1a.
 UNIon detects error of input by user.
       >> 1a1.
 Folder remains in the UNIon.\
       >> 1a2.
-User respecifies the folder to be removed.\
+User re-specifies the folder to be removed.\
       Steps 1a1 - 1a2 are repeated until data format is correct.

 **System: UNIon**\